tranquanghuy0801/personal-flows/README.md

 1. Get the amount and due date of next utility bill an and create a reminder in IOS Reminders.
 (I created IFTTT applets to trigger this flow as this Python library `pyicloud` cannot authenticate with 2FA enabled.)

+2. Forward an email to a receipt scanner app immediately after making a payment in supermarket (Woolworths, Coles, etc.)

 ## Future Flows

 Here is a list of the flows that I am planning to add: